 Diagnosis And Treatments

 The normal way to tell if you have HPV is to look for the presence of warts.
-On request, or if a woman has an abnormal pap smear, a HPV test will check for the high-risk type of virus.
-There is no standard test for the virus yet, and currently men are not tested at all for the high-risk virus.
+On request, or if a woman has an abnormal pap smear, an HPV test will check for the high-risk type of virus.
+There is no standard test for the virus yet, and currently, men are not tested at all for the high-risk virus.

 Once removed, the virus is not gone from your system.
 You can continue to infect your partner with HPV even without symptoms.

 Mothers can normally not pass the virus to their child.
 However, a mother with HPV can develop cervical changes while pregnant, and should continue to be tested by pap smears even while pregnant to ensure the mother's health.